eum602/Ejemplos-de-Reactjs/README.md

 We can receive contributions fro anywhere in the world

 ## Copyright
-2019 - All rights reserved from anotherbranch.
+2019 - All rights reserved from a remote developer.